kubernetes/kubernetes/docs/design/daemon.md

-# Daemons in Kubernetes
+# Daemon Controller in Kubernetes

 **Author**: Ananya Kumar (@AnanyaKumar)

 **Status**: Draft proposal; prototype in progress.

-This document presents the design of a daemon controller for Kubernetes, outlines relevant Kubernetes concepts, describes use cases, and lays out milestones for its development.
+This document presents the design of the Kubernetes daemon controller, describes use cases, and gives an overview of the code.

 ## Motivation

-In Kubernetes, a Replication Controller ensures that the specified number of a specified pod are running in the cluster at all times (pods are restarted if they are killed).
-With the Replication Controller, users cannot control which nodes their pods run on - Kubernetes decides how to schedule the pods onto nodes.
-However, many users want control over how certain pods are scheduled.
-In particular, many users have requested for a way to run a daemon on every node in the cluster, or on a certain set of nodes in the cluster.
+Many users have requested for a way to run a daemon on every node in a Kubernetes cluster, or on a certain set of nodes in a cluster.
 This is essential for use cases such as building a sharded datastore, or running a logger on every node.
 In comes the daemon controller, a way to conveniently create and manage daemon-like workloads in Kubernetes.

 ## Use Cases